jwnwilson/hexrepo/README.md

 # To Do

 - Setup backend
-    - move values from .zshrc to .hexrepo file
     - setup better logging with loguru
     - Improve serverless async tasks
         - Make dependency handling fastapi compatible check for fastapi depends class